 To prevent users from editing or removing a watermark in PowerPoint you can use the PPT Productivity shape locking feature.
 PPT Productivity is a timesaving add-in for PowerPoint, with features to boost your productivity.

 Save the file then select the image watermark on the slide.
 If the watermark is a text box, first convert the text box to a table cell or to an image before locking.

 Navigate to Slide Master Tab - if you are not already in Slide Master view, navigate to the Slide Master tab on the top ribbon

 Select 'Lock Shapes' from the top ribbon.
 The file will close briefly then re-open.
 Once re-opened the PowerPoint watermark will be locked to the Master Slides to prevent editing or removal.

-How to Lock a PowerPoint Watermark to Master Slides
+How to add a PowerPoint Watermakr and Lock it in place - How to Lock a PowerPoint Watermake to Master Slides

 If your PowerPoint Watermark is a text box, before locking the shape you need to add it to the slide as a background image or a table cell.

 Select the text box, then use Ctrl + C to Copy the text you want to add as the watermark to your slide background.

 Right-click on the slide, and select from the Paste options, paste as a picture

 The copied textbox will now be pasted onto your slide as an image.